 Ceramic Braces: Pros, Cons & Cost

 While price may be a major part of your decision when looking at orthodontic treatment, it is important to ask your dentist for their help too.
 Many people can correct mild to moderate malocclusions with clear plastic aligners, for example.

-Over-the-counter teeth aligners are a good option to take control of your orthodontic treatment, but they do not solve every dental misalignment or health problem.
+Over-the-counter aligners are a good option to take control of your orthodontic treatment, but they do not solve every dental misalignment or health problem.

+Ceramic Braces: Pros, Cons & Cost